brendan-ch/personal-website/content/work/self-publishing-co.md

 I knew from the beginning that I wanted to split the site's content into two separate pages, a "Guides" page and a "Blog" page.
 Content on the "Guides" page stays the same with only occasional changes over time.
 Meanwhile, content on the "Blog" page is always evolving, as it's how users stay up to date on the world of self publishing.

-I had some pretty wacky ideas for how to create the "Guides" page.
+![Initial sketch of graph view](/static/work/self-publishing-co/graph-sketch.jpeg)

+![Guides page](/static/work/self-publishing-co/guides.png)

 My first sketch involved an interactive graph where users would complete each lesson to earn points, similar to a video game.

-![Initial sketch of graph view](/static/work/self-publishing-co/graph-sketch.jpeg)

 Eventually, I scrapped this idea and went with a more traditional layout, in order to better serve the target audience the site is for.
 I still think this can be combined with a "points" system along with a short quiz at the end of each guide, to keep the user engaged with the content.
 No account setup is required; simply track the user's points locally using browser cookies.

-![Guides page](/static/work/self-publishing-co/guides.png)

 Unlike the Guides page, the Blog page is for evolving content.
 It's intended to keep users up to date on the latest news in self publishing, and to serve as a space to share additional industry-grade knowledge (e.g. through interviews).